MikeKovarik/anchora-app/README.md

-# Anchora: HTTP/2.0 server for Windows 10
+# Anchora App: HTTP/2.0 Static Server for Windows 10

 👨‍💻 Localhost has never been sexier.
 Simple yet powerful static server app for Windows